JuliaParallel/HDFS.jl/README.md

 ### Test
-A sample test script is provided in the test folder that works on curated twitter data as provided at [infochimps](http://www.infochimps.com/datasets/twitter-census-conversation-metrics-one-year-of-urls-hashtags-sm--2)
+A sample test script is provided in the test folder that works on curated twitter data as provided at [infochimps](http://www.infochimps.com/datasets/twitter-census-conversation-metrics-one-year-of-urls-hashtags-sm--2).
+Comments in the files contain instructions to run the steps.
-- twitter\_test.jl: Calculates monthly, annual and total counts of smileys.
+- twitter\_test\_smileys.jl: Calculates monthly, annual and total counts of smileys.
 Compares smiley occurrences.
-Comments in the file contain instructions to run the steps.
+- twitter\_test\_counts.jl: Calculates monthly counts of a search term (regex).

 ### TODO